- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - If the mouth is oozing blood, keep a bowl nearby for spitting out mouth rinses.

-- Freeze a few wet tea bags, and have the patient press one on any area of bleeding.
+- Freeze a few wet tea bags, and have the patient press one on any bleeding area.

 Call the doctor if the patient: